kubedb/docs/docs/guides/mysql/update-version/minorversion/group-replication/index.md

 my-update-minor-group   UpdateVersion   Successful   5m26s
 ```

 You can see from the above output that the `MySQLOpsRequest` has succeeded.
-If we describe the `MySQLOpsRequest`, we shall see that the `MySQL` group replication is updated with the new version and the `StatefulSet` is created with a new image.
+If we describe the `MySQLOpsRequest`, we shall see that the `MySQL` group replication is updated with the new version and the `PetSet` is created with a new image.

 ```bash
 $ kubectl describe myops -n demo my-update-minor-group